 For a pilot boarding place, the pilot vessel may either cruise in the area or come out on request.
 Off some large ports pilots on outgoing ships may be disembarked at a different location.
 Pilots may board from a helicopter; it is then less important for a ship to reach the exact position of the boarding place but an approximate position should still be encoded.
 Some pilot stations are used solely for long-distance (deep-sea) pilots.
-Pilots may be in constant attendance, in regular attendance at certain limited times, or available by pilots.
-Pilots may be in constant attendance, in regular attendance at certain initial attendance, or described previous arrangement only.
-The primary purpose of encoded pilotage information is to show the position of Deleted: August 2016
+Pilots may be in constant attendance, in regular attendance at certain limited times, or available by previous arrangement only.
+The primary purpose of encoded pilotage information is to show the position of the facility.

-S-101 Annex A March 2017 Version 0.0.2 the facility.
 Because of the many variations in the service provided, the main source of information on pilotage must be in an associated publication or product.